 Here is some information about coronavirus and our answers to frequently asked questions.
-We update this information at about weekly intervals.
+We update this information at about two weeks intervals.

 Compensation has so far been paid mainly for various allergic reactions and pain caused by the vaccine, such as pain in the vaccination arm, and joint and muscle pain.
 Compensation has also been paid for other reasons in individual cases, but these cannot yet be outlined for reasons of data protection.
 We shall publish additional information if cases accrue to the extent that the personal privacy of individuals is not compromised by disclosing information.
 No serious unknown adverse reactions have been described in injury reports to date.